-If you need a change: Delegate the work!
-More so, if you need a break: Delegate the work!
-And, if you’re looking for some new challenges or ways to grow your skills: Delegate the work!
+If you need a change, Delegate the work!
+More so, if you need a break, Delegate the work!
+And, if you’re looking for new challenges or ways to grow your skills, Delegate the work!

 You can even delegate something as simple as email inbox management.
 Delegation is a strategic decision because it gives others opportunities to stretch themselves and learn new things to contribute better their ideas, solutions, and insights in the future.
 More so, in many cases, it’s tasks that can be done by someone else at a much lower rate than yourself.

-Feel there’s so much more you could do if only you had the time?
+There’s so much more you could do if you had the time.

 You don’t have to do it all.
 Trying to take on every task you can get your hands on is tempting, but you can’t do everything.
 If you feel like so much more work needs to be done and only so many hours in the day, then it’s time to start delegating tasks.
-Delegation means dividing responsibilities among multiple people so that each person works on one thing at a time instead of being overwhelmed with numerous projects at once.
+Delegation means dividing responsibilities among multiple people so everyone works on one thing at a time instead of being overwhelmed with numerous projects simultaneously.